Hello, my kinky companions. Today, we’re talking about the world’s most popular fetish app: Fetlife.

 There’s no pressure on Fetlife.
 When you sign up to a dating app, you sometimes feel compelled to use it to its maximum.
 But on Fetlife, things are a little more laid back.
 You can utilize its social networking features, enjoy the photos and videos on offer, or use it to find sex.
 And since access is free, you don’t feel like you’re wasting any money.

 Fetlife has an app version, available for on all app stores.
 The Fetlife app boasts all the same features as the site version.
-However, the app is sleeker and easier to use.
-Customer support is also great.
+However, the site is sleeker and easier to use.
+The customer support team is also great.
 You can shoot them an email with any issues 24/7.

-Searching for members: I hate the Fetlife search bar.
+Searching for users: I hate the Fetlife search bar.
 Honestly, searching for users should be much easier.
-I think that Fetlife needs to take a note from other social networking / dating sites, and make a refined search feature specifically for looking for members.
+I think that Fetlife needs to take a note from other social networking / online dating sites, and make a refined search filter specifically for looking for people.

 You should be able to enter a location, gender of a person, kink, etc., and be able to pull up all the people that fit those search criteria.
 I found it impossible to find people in my area who were anywhere near my own age.
 I had to comb through all the people who were in the same city to find someone to talk to… and let’s be honest, a lot of them are much older.